 Case 1: Unrestricted Trend

-Unrestricted trend in a VECM means that we include a constant and a trend in the cointegrating equations as well as in the first differences.
+Firstly, an Unrestricted trend in a VECM means that we include a constant and a trend in the cointegrating equations as well as in the first differences.
 This specification implies a quadratic trend in the levels of variables because we are including a trend term in the first differences.
 Hence, this model should be used only if the variables show a quadratic trend.
 It is essential to plot the variables on a graph to check for quadratic trends or do formal testing for quadratic trends in the data.

 The cointegrating equations are stationary around a time trend, that is, they are trend stationary.
 Hence, this specification allows the cointegrating equations to be trend stationary and original variables to have a quadratic trend.